tawnkramer/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded more data from my custom simulator:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]
+![alt text][image6]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
+As we load images, we can optionally augment them in some manner that doesn't
+    change their underlying meaning or features.
+This is a combination of brightness, contrast, sharpness, and color PIL image filters applied with random settings.
+Optionally a shadow image may be overlayed with some random rotation and opacity.
+    We flip each image horizontally and supply it as a another sample with the steering negated.

 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
+After the collection process, I had 120K data points.
 I then preprocessed this data by ...

 I finally randomly shuffled the data set and put Y% of the data into a validation set.